 Now that you’re ready to start journaling, where should you start?

 At PositivePsychology.com, we have excellent resources for you to use.
 You can use our Gratitude Journal Worksheet to start your journaling practice.
 The exercises in this sheet can be easily adapted for monthly and daily journaling habits.

 If you want to try your hand at some self-affirmation journaling, then try our I’m Great Because… Worksheet.
 This worksheet would be a good exercise to complete at the end of every week or month, or you can use one statement as your theme for the month.

 Our Self-Esteem Journal For Adults is another useful source of inspiration.
 This worksheet provides you prompts that will help you jot down and reflect on meaningful daily events.
 The prompts serve as beneficial reflection exercises.

 If you’re looking for more science-based ways to help others enjoy the benefits of mindfulness, this collection contains 17 validated mindfulness tools for practitioners.
 Use them to help others reduce stress and create positive shifts in their mental, physical, and emotional health.

 Journaling is a very powerful tool that is often used as part of mindfulness interventions.

-Some of the reasons why journaling is so powerful are that it is cheap, easy to implement, can be performed anywhere, and by anyone.
+Journaling is powerful because it is cheap, easy to implement, can be performed anywhere and by anyone.

 There isn’t only one type of journaling; instead, there are multiple formats that you can follow.
 Regardless of the format that you follow, you must take the time to journal regularly and meaningfully.
 The journal is your personal expression of your feelings and thoughts.